Chris Smith (New Jersey politician): Human rights

 Smith advocates for human rights, serving on numerous committees that seek to impact both national and international laws and legislation.
-He has stated that the bills he introduces to the house are meant to make the U.S. take "human rights seriously."
+He has stated that the bills he introduces to the house are meant to make the U.S. take "human rights seriously".

-In 1999, Smith proposed, as part of the American Embassy Security Act, to stop a U.S. sponsored program which provided training to Royal Ulster Constabulary with the FBI, due to claims of human rights violations, i.e. harassment of defense attorneys representing republicans in Northern Ireland.
-However, he voted no on a bill that halts arms sales to Saudi Arabia and removes troops from Yemen.
+In 1999, Smith proposed, as part of the American Embassy Security Act, to stop a U.S. sponsored program which provided training to Royal Ulster Constabulary with the Federal Bureau of Investigation (FBI), due to claims of human rights violations, i. e., harassment of defense attorneys representing republicans in Northern Ireland.
+However, he voted "no" on a bill that halts arms sales to Saudi Arabia and removes troops from Yemen.

 He supported the return David Goldman's son in the Goldman child abduction case, which involved a trip to Brazil.
-Smith acknowledges the Armenian genocide and has made calls for the U.S. to recognize it.
+Smith acknowledges the Armenian genocide, and has made calls for the U.S. to recognize it.

 In 2017, Smith co-sponsored an effort to prioritize human rights in Azerbaijan with Jim McGovern.
 The H. Res.
 537 act also seeks to see further implementation of the Magnitsky Act regarding Azerbaijani officials, as well as a call for Azerbaijan to release all political prisoners.
-He supports efforts to deport Jakiw Palij, a denaturalized former American citizen residing in New York who failed to disclose he worked as a guard at a concentration camp in Nazi Germany.
+He supported efforts to deport Jakiw Palij, a denaturalized former American citizen residing in New York who failed to disclose he worked as a guard at a concentration camp in Nazi Germany.
+Palij was deported to Germany in 2018 and died in 2019.
 Smith condemned Turkey's wide-ranging crackdown on dissent following a failed July 2016 coup.